Muskoday First Nation: Reserve

-The First Nation has reserved for itself the 9,686.8 hectare (23,936.6 acres) Muskoday First Nation Reserve (formerly the Muskoday 99 Indian Reserve), an Indian reserve located approximately 19 km southeast of the city of Prince Albert.
-The community of the Muskoday First Nation, is located on this reserve at the following coordinates (53°05′12″N 105°31′32″W).
+The First Nation has reserved for itself the 9,686.8 hectares (23,936.6 acres) Muskoday First Nation Reserve (formerly the Muskoday 99 Indian Reserve), an Indian reserve located approximately 19 km southeast of the city of Prince Albert.
+The community of the Muskoday First Nation is located on this reserve at the following coordinates (53°05′12″N 105°31′32″W).

-Like many of the First Nations of Canada, Muskoday First Nation are engaged in ongoing discussions, agreements and lobby efforts with the federal Government of Canada; Land ownership and entitlement are at the core in these efforts.
+Like many of the First Nations of Canada, Muskoday First Nation are engaged in ongoing discussions, agreements and lobby efforts with the federal Government of Canada; land ownership and entitlement are at the core in these efforts.
 At the time of the signing of Treaty 6, the incorrect amount of land was reserved for the Muskoday.
 This led to Muskoday First Nation to submit a Treaty Land Entitlement (TLE) claim.
-The discrepancy was identified as 6,144 acres (2,486.4 hectare).
+The discrepancy was identified as 6,144 acres (2,486.4 hectares).
 The TLE claim was approved and on May 23, 2007, Muskoday members voted overwhelmingly to ratify the TLE settlement.
 The amount of the TLE will be approximately $10,300,000.00, which will be paid to Muskoday over a period of 5 years.
 To satisfy the conditions of the TLE claim process, Muskoday must purchase at least 6144 acre during that 5-year period.